edubruell/tidyllm/README.md

 llm_message("Please analyze the relationship between car weight and miles per gallon based on the provided plot.", .capture_plot = TRUE) |> chatgpt()
-)
 ```
+### Adding PDFs to messages

-The `llm_message()` function also supports extracting text from PDF files and including it in the message.
+The `llm_message()` function also supports extracting text from PDFs and including it in the message.
 This allows you to easily provide context from a PDF document when interacting with the AI assistant.

 To use this feature, you need to have the `pdftools` package installed.
 If it is not already installed, you can install it with: